 Whatever you do, don’t miss the Changing of the Guard ceremony outside the Tomb of the Unknown Soldier.
 This was *the* most fascinating thing I saw during my entire 3 days in Washington DC.

 The Changing of the Guard takes place every hour, on the hour, from October 1st to March 31st, and every half hour from April 1st to September 30th.
-The Tomb is guarded 24 hours a day, 365 days a year, in all weather, no matter what.
+Tomb Guards watch over the site 24 hours a day, 365 days a year, in all weather, no matter what.

 The Udvar-Hazy Center is ground zero for anyone interested in airplanes, space travel, history, and seeing how far your voice can travel in an airplane hangar.
 (Spoiler alert: wicked far)